This historic arcade of shops was once part of the külliye (mosque complex) of the Blue Mosque (Sultanahmet Camii). Mosques built by...

 In the centre of the Hippodrome, this immaculately preserved pink granite obelisk was carved in Egypt during the reign of Thutmose III...

 Located in a sunken courtyard behind the Blue Mosque, Meşale is a tourist trap par excellence, but still has loads of charm....

 Hippodrome · interesting places nearby

 İstanbul's most photogenic building was the grand project of Sultan Ahmet I (r 1603–17), whose tomb is located on the north side of the site facing Sultanahmet Park.
 The mosque's wonderfully curvaceous exterior features a cascade of domes and six slender minarets.
 Blue İznik tiles adorn the interior and give the building its unofficial but commonly used name.

-With the mosque's exterior, the architect, Sedefkâr Mehmet Ağa, managed to orchestrate the sort of visual wham-bam effect with the mosque's exterior that Aya Sofya achieved with its interior.
-Its curves are voluptuous, it has six minarets and the courtyard is the biggest of all of the Ottoman mosques.
-The interior has a similarly grand scale: the blue tiles that give the building its unofficial name number in the tens of thousands, there are 260 windows and the central prayer space is huge.
+With the mosque's exterior, the architect, Sedefkâr Mehmet Ağa, managed to orchestrate a visual wham-bam effect similar to that of nearby star Aya Sofya's interior.
+Its curves are voluptuous; it has six minarets (more than any other mosque at the time it was built); and its courtyard is the biggest of all of the Ottoman mosques.
+The interior has a similarly grand scale: the İznik tiles number in the tens of thousands; there are 260 windows; and the central prayer space is huge.

-To best appreciate the mosque's design, enter the complex via the Hippodrome rather than from Sultanahmet Park.
+To best grasp the mosque's design, enter the complex via the Hippodrome rather than from Sultanahmet Park.
 Once inside the courtyard, which is the same size as the mosque's interior, you'll appreciate the building's perfect proportions.